 Windows on a particular agent, this agent will be marked as incompatible with the current build configuration.

 Both compatible and incompatible agents are listed in Build Configuration Settings | Agent Requirements.

 You can add multiple agent requirements for a single parameter.
 The agent will be considered compatible only if it satisfies all these requirements.

 Any reference (a name enclosed in

-% characters) to an unknown parameter is considered an implicit requirement, which means that the build will only run if:
+% characters) to an unknown parameter within a build is considered an implicit requirement.
+The build will only run on an agent if:

-For instance, if you define a build runner parameter as a reference to another property:
+For example, if you define a build runner parameter as a reference to another property:

 %env.JDK_16%/lib/*.jar, this will implicitly add an agent requirement for the referenced property: that is,

 env.JDK_16 must be defined.
 To define such properties on the agent, you can: